saugkim/LUT_Olio2023_HT_project/readme.md

   - winner will get 1 xp
   - loser will be removed immediately (from ui and from database)
   - user must transfer lutemon to HOME arena to heal up
-  - battle is based on the text (NO visuallyzation with graphic)
+  - battle result is shown as plain text (NO graphics used)
-  - user can move directly to MainActivity and TransferActivity
+  - user can go directly to MainActivity and TransferActivity